ddeconde/dotfiles/bin/README.md

 Some immediate corollaries:

+- Use Mac hardware and software for direct interface use, BSD/Linux otherwise.
 - Use as little software as possible.
 - Prefer programs that do one thing well.
 - When possible use software that still functions without a network